This guest blog post is part of a series on distributed work for enterprise companies. Click here to read the first blog in the series.

 Squigl is an artificially intelligent platform that turns text into animated presentations, meaning that managers can quickly and easily create contextualized videos that tell a clear story.
 In an environment where workers, freelancers and other team members may learn and respond to data in different ways, can help accelerate understanding.

 When you can present an idea both visually and audibly, it’s more likely to resonate with a broader cross-section of people.
-Companies can use this tool for everything from sharing crucial briefs for new tasks to explaining the mission and values of their business to new contractors.
+Remote companies can use this tool for everything from sharing crucial briefs for new tasks to explaining the mission and values of their business to new contractors.

 7. Incident management